Ferdinand | EducationGhana | June 06 | Prof. Samuel Ofori Bekoe Takes Over as Director-General of NaCCA

 “The journey has been one of shared purpose.
 I am confident that the Council is in good hands to carry the vision forward,” Prof. Dzakadzie stated.

-Accepting the baton of leadership, Prof. Samuel Ofori Bekoe pledged to build upon the foundations laid and to further galvanize the Council toward excellence in curriculum and assessment reform.
+Accepting the baton of leadership, Prof. Samuel Ofori Bekoe pledged to build upon the foundations laid and to further galvanise the council toward excellence in curriculum and assessment reform.

-“This role is not just about leadership, but about service—to learners, teachers, parents, and to the nation,” Prof. Bekoe emphasized.
+“This role is not just about leadership but about service—to learners, teachers, parents, and to the nation,” Prof. Bekoe emphasised.

 “We will work together to strengthen our curriculum, enrich assessments, and most importantly, improve learning outcomes for every Ghanaian child.”